 After a frightening motorcycle crash, the last thing you may want to think about is bringing a lawsuit.
 As the medical bills start coming in, however, consider what a claim could do for your future.
-If the other party’s insurance company refuses to settle your case or is offering an amount you believe is less than what your case is worth, retain a personal injury attorney.
+If the other party’s insurance company refuses to settle your case or is offering an amount you believe is less than what your case is worth, contact an experienced attorney as soon as possible.
 An attorney is on your side during the fight for justice and can help you win fair compensation for your losses.

 Most motorcycle accidents stem from another driver’s negligence.
 The most dangerous situation for motorcyclists is when other vehicles are making left-hand turns.
 Too often, motorists do not check carefully enough for oncoming motorcyclists.
 They may turn too soon or directly on top of a passing motorcyclist, striking the biker head-on or causing a T-bone accident.
 Both can lead to serious injury or death for the motorcyclist.